natallzl/data310/Feb8Response.md

 **Using the mnist drawings dataset (the dataset with the hand written numbers with corresponding labels) answer the following questions.**

 **1. What is the shape of the images training set (how many and the dimension of each)?**

+In the images training set there are 60,000 training images, and each image is 28x28 pixels.

 **2. What is the length of the labels training set?**

+The length of the labels training set is 60,000, so there are 60,000 labels in the training set.
+This makes sense, because there are 60,000 images in the images training set and each image needs a corresponding label.

 **3. What is the shape of the images test set?**

+In the images test set there are 10,000 test images, and each image is 28x28 pixels.

 **4. Estimate a probability model and apply it to the test set in order to produce the array of probabilities that a randomly selected image is each of the possible numeric outcomes (look towards the end of the basic image classification exercises for how to do this — you can apply the same method applied to the Fashion MNIST dataset but now apply it to the hand written letters MNIST dataset).**

 **5. Use np.argmax() with your predictions object to return the numeral with the highest probability from the test labels dataset.**

 **6. Produce a plot of your selected image and the accompanying histogram that illustrates the probability of that image being the selected number.**